 The Exago configuration XML files are bases from which sessions draw most of their setup data, such as data objects, feature access, and tenancy.
-By default, sessions load configs in a Base Plus Diff manner: Setup data that is modified per-session via one of the server APIs (REST, .NET, SOAP) is stored as a diff in each session.
+By default, sessions load configs in a Base Plus Diff manner: Setup data that is modified per-session via one of the server APIs (REST, .NET) is stored as a diff in each session.
 Setup data that is not modified by the API is loaded by referencing the session's base configuration.
 Every time a session needs to make a callback to the server, the application checks the hash of the base configuration to ensure that it has not been modified.
 If the check fails, the session becomes invalid.
 This means that modifying a base configuration file will immediately invalidate all of its active sessions.

 Prior to v2019.1, Exago allowed sessions to store the full base configurations In-Memory instead of the diffs.
 This would allow changes to be made to the base configurations without invalidating existing sessions, since sessions would never need to reference the base configuration.
 The configuration changes would take effect for the next sessions loaded.
 However, this feature is deprecated as of v2019.1 and we no longer recommend its usage, in part because session bloat contributes substantially to slowdown in the user interface.

 There is another model that allows modifying configuration information in a live environment while avoiding the downsides of In-Memory session storage.
 This is possible through use of a Static/Dynamic configuration model.
 Here's how it works.

 - First, set up a static configuration file to act as the parent for all of your sessions.
 Since static configuration files are loaded once and then cached by the state server, this file should only contain setup data that is not expected to be modified per-session.
 This file cannot be modified in production because changes will invalidate active sessions (even though the file is cached, the cache is refreshed on a timer).